 This is done to help protect you against identity theft, rather than the actual goods you’ve had stolen.
 If something dodgy happens to your bank account or credit cards, you need a statement in writing.
 Head to your local police station to file an official report.

-While the police force team won’t drop everything to find a missing wallet, it is still important you create and retain physical proof that your wallet (and its contents) has been stolen.
+While the police won’t drop everything to find a missing wallet, it is still important you create and retain physical proof that your wallet (and its contents) has been stolen.
 This will help protect your credit rating and bank accounts should the ill fated occur.